Thursday, December 21, 2017

 Days went by, but no groundhog.

-It has been almost a month with no capture of the groundhog I guess he is just too smart for us.
+It has been almost a month since we last captured the groundhog; he is too smart for us.

 I decided to put some onions and carrots inside the cage.

-The next morning (May 10, 2013, Friday) I peeked out the window to see if we had captured the groundhog, I could not see clearly because it was foggy because of the downpour of rain the night before.
+The next morning (May 10, 2013, Friday), I peeked out the window to see if we had captured the groundhog.
+I couldn't see clearly because it was foggy due to the rain that had fallen the night before.

 To my amazement, there was an animal inside the cage.